 Assess play and recreation needs for children of varying developmental stages and temperaments

-Use appropriate judgment to ensure safety of Activity Center participants
+Use appropriate judgement to ensure safety of activity center participants

-Prior work experience with healthy children of all ages and developmental settings in a group setting (daycare, day camp, preschool, school, etc.)
+Prior work experience with healthy children in a group setting (daycare, day camp, preschool, school, etc.)

 Demonstrated strong interpersonal communication skills, including problem solving and collaboration